This perennial grass is 2½-4' tall, consisting of a loose tuft of leafy

 along its culms (typically 9-15 per culm).
 It is also possible to

-encounter plants that display mixed characteristics
+encounter plants that display mixed characteristics of the

 preceding species.
 Such plants may be naturally occurring hybrids.